241210008/241210008_COA/Experiment_06/readme_06.md

 ## Conclusion

-This experiment provided a clear understanding of shift micro-operations and their implementation using shift registers.
-It demonstrated how different types of shifts manipulate binary data and highlighted their importance in digital systems, including arithmetic processing and data communication.
+This experiment provided a strong understanding of shift micro-operations and their implementation using shift registers.
+It demonstrated how different shifting techniques modify binary data and emphasized their significance in digital systems, particularly in arithmetic operations and data communication.